wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 # OPC UA EDS adapter quick start

 This topic provides quick start instructions for setting up an OPC UA EDS adapter.
-You can add a single OPC UA EDS adapter during the Edge Data Store installation.
+You can add a single OPC UA EDS adapter during Edge Data Store installation.
 For more information, see [Install Edge Data Store](xref:InstallEdgeDataStore).

 The following diagram depicts the data flow of a single OPC UA EDS adapter: